-Manon Rhéaume is a Canadian Ice Hockey Goaltender.
-An Olympic silver medalist in 1998, she achieved a number of historic firsts during her career, including becoming the first and only woman ever to play in a National Hockey League exhibition game.
-In 1992 she signed a contract with Tampa Bay Lightning, appearing in preseason exhibition games and spent 5 years in professional minor leagues, a total of 7 teams, appearing in 24 games.
-She also played on the Canada Women's National Ice Hockey…
+Manon Rhéaume (born 1972) is a Canadian ice hockey goaltender.
+An Olympic silver medalist, she achieved a number of historic firsts during her career, including becoming the first and only woman ever to play in a National Hockey League exhibition game.
+In 1992 Rhéaume signed a contract with the Tampa Bay Lightning of the NHL.

 The Colored Hockey League of Maritimes in Nova Scotia was formed in 1894 across the provinces of Canada.
 This was 22 years before the National Hockey League.
 The first all-black ice hockey league held over a dozen teams and employed over 400 African-Canadian players.
 The league was especially surprising to the stereotypical beliefs of whites that blacks couldn’t endure cold climates or that we didn’t have ankles strong enough to ice skate.